 To understand what scientific evidence means, let’s briefly discuss the basic approaches to creating theories.
 There are two methods: the inductive and the deductive method.
 The inductive method is the derivation of general rules from individual cases.
 Here we make general conclusions from individual cases.
 With the inductive method we try e.g. derive the speed formula from individual cases so that it can be used in general.
 We let several cyclists ride a straight route of a certain distance, each with a different speed, but which is maintained throughout the route.
 We measure the time it takes the cyclist to cover this route.
 We find that those who have a higher speed need less time.
-The slower takes longer.
+The slower ones take longer time.
 We also find that at twice the speed, the time can be halved.
 At half speed, the time doubles.
 Now that we can use some math, it is easy for us to find the speed formula as follows:

 Time = distance divided by speed

-and shape to:
+and change to:

 Speed = distance divided by time.